A Canadian Classic Recipe

 I can’t say where or when I first tried Flapper Pie.
 I know that it was on one of those family winter sports trips to one of the prairie cities that we were blessed to take when the kids were a little younger.
 I think it was in Winnipeg, but maybe it was Saskatoon?
-Flapper pie is a Canadian prairie classic, and you don’t tend to hear of it in the other provinces.
+This wonderful dessert is a Canadian prairie classic, and you don’t tend to hear of it in the other provinces.

 It’s a light and fluffy concoction of custard on a graham cracker crust with a meringue topping, quickly baked to seal in the flavours.

-It may be called Flapper Pie, because it became popular in the 1920s during the time of Flapper ladies.
+The pie became popular in the 1920s during the time of Flapper ladies – so that MAY be the source of the name.
 It pre-dates the 20’s though and is basically what’s known elsewhere as a Vanilla Custard Pie.

 The frugal Canadian in me thrills to the fact that you use an equal number of egg yolks in the custard to the number of egg whites in the meringue.
 No wasted egg bits here.
 That just wouldn’t be right.

-The key to baking Flapper Pie in my opinion – is to get each of the three layers just right.
-There are quite a few published recipes for Flapper Pie, and this is a tweak of several!
+The key to baking this pie in my opinion – is to get each of the three layers just right.
+There are quite a few published recipes, and this is a tweak of several!

 The Graham Cracker Crust for example can (and will) be crumbly, but I use butter instead of margarine, as it will congeal a bit better at the end.

 I use brown sugar as well instead of white sugar, to give the pie a bit more zip and sticktogetherness.
-A traditional Flapper Pie I believe uses white granulated sugar.
+The traditional recipe, I believe uses white granulated sugar in the crust.
 The cinnamon in the crust adds a bit of mystery!
 My pie crust sticks to the pie plate.
 Round pie plate shaped parchment paper sheets could help with this.

 The Custard layer, needs to set correctly, it’s not that hard, but it requires full attention and constant whisking.
 Don’t forget to use whole milk for this, and don’t panic but keep whisking.
 I put more Vanilla in than the norm, but it is needed with 5 eggs.
 This is a big pie – and deserves big flavour.
 I went for a 5 egg sized pie – many recipes are 2 or 3 eggs – I have a lot of hungry men to feed, currently hovering around my stay-at-home pandemic kitchen